-Source: Simon, 2021
+Source: Simon (2021)

-This ratio helps us understand how effectively Coca-Cola is using its assets to generate sales.
+The total asset turnover ratio helps us to understand how effectively Coca–Cola is using its assets to generate sales.
 The total asset turnover is impacted by large asset sales or purchases during the fiscal year.
-The ratio looks quite stable from 0,472 in 2016 to 0,439 in 2019 (Coca Cola, 2020).
-Nevertheless, when having a closer look at Coca-Cola’s financial statements in the form 10-K, we can better understand the current dynamic behind this ratio.
-In fact, during the past years the company had large amounts of cash, that were not invested in new assets (The Coca-Cola Company, 2020).
-But there is a clear investing dynamic emerging during the last years: cash has diminished from 22.2 billion dollars in 2016 to 11.2 billion dollars in 2019 and other current assets have diminished from 9.5 billion dollars in 2017 to 1.9 billion dollars in 2019.
-The investments have logically increased equally because the amount in total assets still stable during the years.
-This explains a stable total asset turnover but hides an investment dynamic that the company is undertaking.
+The ratio looks quite stable, with 0.472 in 2016 and 0.439 in 2019 (The Coca–Cola Company, 2020).
+Nevertheless, a closer look at the company’s financial statements on the 10–K form yields a better understanding of the underlying dynamic.
+In previous years, the company had large amounts of cash that were not invested in new assets (The Coca–Cola Company, 2020).
+However, a clear investing dynamic has emerged in recent years: cash decreased from $22.2 billion in 2016 to $11.2 billion in 2019, and other current assets decreased from $9.5 billion in 2017 to $1.9 billion in 2019 (The Coca–Cola Company, 2020).
+Investments have increased to an equivalent degree, because the amount in total assets has remained stable over that time.
+Thus, a stable total asset turnover is hiding an investment dynamic in the company.

 Total Leverage